embedded-iota/iota-iot-network-protocol/README.md

 A SeedNode is a Node within a NodeGroup which holds the configuration for new NodeGroup Members.
 It is also responsible for collecting the status of the NodeGroup for a Gateway.

+## WorkerNode

+A WorkerNode are all Members of a NodeGroup which are not SeedNodes.

 ## NodeType

-A NodeType can be SeedNode or empty.
+A NodeType can be SeedNode or WorkerNode.

 ## NodeGroup Neighbor